simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 If you need a different map, e.g. to use Thinkpad dock, generate it with [Hackintool](https://github.com/headkaze/Hackintool):

 ```
 use EFI (first boot) wich contains USBInjectAll.kext
-generate a custom USB map according to your specific needs with Hackintool
+generate custom USB map according to your specific needs with Hackintool
-place your USBPort.kext in OC/Kexts and SSDT-UIAC & SSDT_USBX in OC/ACPI (reflect these changes in config.plist)
+place USBPort.kext in OC/Kexts and SSDT-UIAC & SSDT_USBX in OC/ACPI (reflect these changes in config.plist)
 finally remove USBInjectAll.kext (reflect this change in config.plist)
 ```